ANL-CESAR/XSBench/README.txt

 ==============================================================================

-XSBench is a simple application that executes only the most computationally expensive steps of Monte Carlo particle transport
-\- the calculation of macroscopic cross sections \- in an effort to expose bottlenecks within multi-core, shared memory architectures.
+XSBench is a simple application that executes only the most computationally expensive steps of Monte Carlo particle transport, the calculation of macroscopic cross sections, in an effort to expose bottlenecks within multi-core, shared memory architectures.

 In a particle transport simulation, every time a particle changes